The Essential Guide To Read And Compare A Floor Plan

 Second, the Private Enclosed Space (PES) is something unique to Singapore.
 URA defines these as “semi-outdoor spaces that form part of the private area of residential units which are sold to home buyers”.

-This is a super-broad definition; it can range from a small balcony ledge to a huge patio on the ground floor that you can fit three or four sofas in.
+This is a super-broad definition; it can range from a small balcony ledge to a huge patio on the ground floor in which you can fit three or four sofas in.
 Just bear in mind that you are paying for it, and its semi-outdoors.

 Some buyers loathe certain types of PES; for example, a balcony that’s too tiny to sit out on and enjoy, but which will cost them money anyway.
 Be sure to ask about these semi-outdoor areas, and ponder if they’re worth paying for.